voidl00p/markupdown/README.md

 │       └── post2.md
 ```

+You can also call `serve(site)` at the end of `build.py` to start a local HTTP server.

-Of course, most of these methods take additional arguments.
+Most of these methods take additional arguments.
 Go read the docs to see what you can do.

 ## Modules